gatsbyjs/gatsby/docs/contributing/rfc-process.md

   <!-- When defining a canary for installation, tell users to use `--save-exact` (npm) or `--exact` (yarn) flag. -->

-  ### Codesandbox
+  ### CodeSandbox

-  Provide an up-to-date Codesandbox with an example project using the canary.
+  Provide an up-to-date CodeSandbox with an example project using the canary.
 Users can use this project to provide minimal reproductions.

   ## Basic example